 For those that deny or afflict their souls on Yom Kippur (6), sweet rest and rejoicing follows on Sukkot (7).
 But there is another paradigm revealed in this number as well.
-Let’s peruse some other instances of the number 42 in Scripture.
+Consider some other instances of the number 42 in Scripture:

-- If we count the 2 years from the original Pesach in Egypt to the evil report and 40 years from Kadesh Barnea to Jericho when Israel finally enters the Land, we get a total of 42 years.
+- If one counts the 2 years from the original Pesach in Egypt to the evil report and 40 years from Kadesh Barnea to Jericho when Israel finally enters the Land, there is a total of 42 years.

 - Israel’s wilderness journey’s had 42 stops or stages where they sometimes cooperated with YHWH and other times they opposed Him.

 - There were young boys that mocked the ascension of Elijah to Elisha and 42 of them perished before Elisha in the Name of YHWH by 2 female bears.
 (2 Kings 2: 23,24)

 - The beast is given 42 months to control the earth (Rev 13:5).
 We also know that 42 months equals 3 ½ years.